 Welcome to the Centre

-The Centre conducts research on different aspects of diversity and democratic governance, asking questions about the appropriate political institutions and policies needed for governing diverse societies.
-It also inquires how such institutions and policies are to be evaluated normatively, and considers the special case of states that are undergoing significant transitions, from civil war to peace and from authoritarianism to democracy.
+In pursuit of its interdisciplinary mission, the Centre focuses on diversity, broadly conceived, including diversity of lifestyle, philosophical diversity, racial diversity, gender diversity, diversity that is brought by indigenous societies to settler-colonial societies, diversity caused by immigration, and diversity caused when a state comprises a number of different ethnic, religious or national communities.
+It also focuses on democracy, asking questions about the appropriate political institutions and policies needed for governing diverse societies, and how such institutions and policies are to be evaluated normatively It further considers the special case of states that are undergoing significant transitions, from civil war to peace and from authoritarianism to democracy (or the reverse, as in the cases of ‘illiberal democracies’).